DavorWade/algorithm/README.md

 # algorithm
-Algorithm practice for improvement of program-thinking and finding job.
+Algorithm practice for improvement of program-thinking and finding jobs.